Novgorod Republic: Art and iconography

-The Republic of Novgorod was famous for its high level of culture in relation to other Russian duchies like Suzdal.
-A great majority of the most important Eastern artwork of the period came from this city.
-Citizens of Novgorod were producing large quantities of art, more specifically, religious icons.
-This high level of artistic production was due to the flourishing economy.
+The Novgorod Republic was famous for its high level of culture compared to the rest of Russia, particularly in relation to its icons, which were produced prolifically.
+As the wealthiest center, the city used its wealth to paint hundreds of icons, making it the cultural center of Russia for much of its history.
 Not only would prominent boyar families commission the creation of icons, but artists also had the backing of wealthy merchants and members of the strong artisan class.
-Icons became so prominent in Novgorod that by the end of the 13th century a citizen did not have to be particularly rich to buy one; in fact, icons were often produced as exports as well as for churches and homes.
+Icons became so prominent in Novgorod that by the end of the 13th century, a citizen did not have to be particularly rich to buy one; in fact, icons were often produced as exports as well as for churches and homes.
 However, scholars today have managed to find and preserve only a small, random assortment of icons made from the 12th century to the 14th century in Novgorod.

-The icons that do remain show a mixture of traditional Rus style, Palaeologus-Byzantine style (prominent previously in Kiev), and European Romanesque and Gothic style.
+The icons that do remain show a mixture of a traditional Russian style, Palaeologus-Byzantine style (prominent previously in Kiev), and European Romanesque and Gothic style.
 The artists of Novgorod, and their audience, favored saints who provided protection mostly related to the economy.
 The Prophet Elijah was the lord of thunder who provided rain for the peasants' fields.
 Saint George, Saint Blaise, and Saints Florus and Laurus all provided some manner of protection over the fields or the animals and herds of the peasants.
 Saint Paraskeva Pyatnitsa and Saint Anastasia both protected trade and merchants.
 Saint Nicholas was the patron of carpenters and protected travelers and the suffering.
 Both Saint Nicholas and the Prophet Elijah also offer protection from fires.
 Fires were commonplace in the fields and on the streets of the city.
-Depictions of these saints retained popularity throughout the entire reign of the Republic.
+Depictions of these saints retained popularity throughout the entire reign of the republic.
 But in the beginning of the 14th century another icon became prominent in the city: the Virgin of Mercy.
-This icon commemorates the appearance of the Virgin Mary to Andrew Yurodivyi and Epifanii.
+This icon commemorates the appearance of the Virgin Mary to Andrew the Fool.
 During this appearance, Mary prays for humankind.

-The art movement of Novgorod was essentially destroyed by Moscow after 1478, when a more uniform method for iconography was established throughout Russia.
+Novgorod lost not only its political authority after 1478 but also its artistic authority, resulting in a more uniform method for iconography being established throughout Russia.
+The Novgorod school continued to develop under the influence of the Moscow school until the 16th century.